ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkPhysicalDeviceMapMemoryPlacedFeaturesEXT.md

 - <span id="features-memoryMapPlaced"></span> `memoryMapPlaced`
-  indicates that the implementation supports placing memory maps at client-specified virtual addresses.
+  indicates that the implementation supports placing memory maps at application-specified virtual addresses.

 - <span id="features-memoryMapRangePlaced"></span>
-  `memoryMapRangePlaced` indicates that the implementation supports placing memory maps of a subrange of a memory object at client-specified virtual addresses.
+  `memoryMapRangePlaced` indicates that the implementation supports placing memory maps of a subrange of a memory object at application-specified virtual addresses.

 - <span id="features-memoryUnmapReserve"></span> `memoryUnmapReserve`
   indicates that the implementation supports leaving the memory range